lmondada/dphil-thesis/content/03_compiler/02_compgraphs.md

   passes (e.g., dead code elimination @Cytron1991 @Briggs1994),

 quantum compilers must enforce much stricter invariants on IR transformations---or risk producing invalid programs.
-Two equivalent values obtained from the same linear inputs can for instance never be simultaneously defined in a program.

 In classical compilers, IR modification APIs (such as MLIR’s [PatternRewriter](https://mlir.llvm.org/docs/PatternRewriter/)) decouple program transformation from code deletion.
-Program transformations are specified by copying existing values and introducing new values and operations as needed, while the actual deletion of unused code is deferred to specialized dead code elimination passes.
+Program transformations are specified by copying existing values and introducing new values and operations as needed, while the actual deletion of unused code is deferred to specialized _dead code elimination_ passes.
 This approach is no longer feasible in the presence of linear values.
 Computation graphs for quantum computations must adopt _proper_ graph rewriting semantics, in which the explicit deletion of obsolete values and operations is just as much a part of the rewriting data as the new code